codebyesther/methylation-pipeline/README.md

 - Auto-detect file(s):
   - Patient Files: It searches for Excel files containing the term "patient id" in the data directory.
   - Methylation Matrix Files: It searches for Excel files containing the term "matrix" in the output directory.
+    - You had to have run Step 3 of the Preprocessing Steps (scripts/step_3_convert_to_aberrant_signals.py) for this file to have been generated in your output directory.
 - Data Processing Steps:
   - Extracts CpG island data from the matrix file.
   - Generates metadata for each sample, including patient ID and treatment timepoint (Baseline, On-Treatment, Post-Treatment, Healthy).